Love French Food

 • Then fold in another quarter of the flour and then another quarter of the melted butter.

-• Using a tablespoon, gently spoon the mixture into the madeleine tin.
+• Using a tablespoon, gently spoon the mixture into the madeleine wells, trying not to deflate the batter.

 • Bake in the pre-heated oven for about 12 minutes until a needle inserted in the centre comes out clean.